DoHyeonYoo/TOPAS_MRCP/README.md

 TOPAS-MRCP
 This is TOPAS-MRCP extension repository, a Monte Carlo simulation framework for evlautting the organ dose.

-The TOPAS_MRCP extension doce was developed based on the Geant4 MC simulation code of international commission on radiological protection (ICRP) publication 145 "Adult Mesh-type Reference Computatioanl Phantoms" "https://icrp.org/publication.asp?id=ICRP%20Publication%20145"
+The TOPAS_MRCP extension code was developed based on the Geant4 MC simulation code of international commission on radiological protection (ICRP) publication 145 "Adult Mesh-type Reference Computatioanl Phantoms" "https://icrp.org/publication.asp?id=ICRP%20Publication%20145"